 Go to Bed Early, Get Up Early

 We make sure our son is in bed AND ASLEEP by 8-8:15 pm.
-Sometimes that can be hard, especially when he has sports-related or cub scout activities, but for the most part, this is what we do.
+Sometimes that’s hard, especially when he has sports-related or cub scout activities, but for the most part, this is what we do.
 We also get him up early enough in the mornings to eat a healthy breakfast, and then he can watch TV if there’s time.
 We avoid rushes him.

 One night I was scratching my son’s back as I always do, then I thought I’d massage his back.
 Well, that was the beginning of something he loves.
 I also read where bedtime massages are very calming for children.
 You don’t have to use massage oils, I don’t, just massage their muscles until they either fall asleep or you get tired.

-Oh, this is hard for us, but if we all can maintain consistency in the rules we make, this will make your mornings, days, evenings and even weekends run a whole lot smoother.
+This is hard for us.
+If we all can maintain consistency in the rules we make, this will make our mornings, days, evenings run a lot smoother.
 Kids with ADHD really do thrive on structure, consistency, and routines.
 Don’t give them the run of the house, set boundaries and give options.

 Work with Teachers

 Do understand that your child’s teacher may have other students with learning disabilities, let alone other kids they must teach.
 Our child is not the only one that needs his or her attention.
-Be sure to work with their teachers and let them know you intend to be their “partner” in this and if possible help out in the classroom as much as you can.
+Be sure to work with their teachers and let them know you intend to be their “partner” in this.
+If possible, help out in the classroom as much as you can.

 And lastly, Electronic Timeout

 I think as parents we know when our kids have had too much electronics.
 They start to get edgy and well, down right mean.
-I know when my son puts down his Ipad or Kindle and goes outside to play, he is a much sweeter kid and is willing to obey the rules more.
+When my son puts down his IPad and goes outside to play, he is a much sweeter kid and is willing to obey the rules more.

 This is the only kind of face I want to see!!